-Our next Draft Action Plan Workshop is Tuesday, September 29, 6:00 p.m – 8:00 p.m. at the Delridge Community Center.
-Join your neighbors in reviewing our action plan priorities and defining how we go from ideas to action!
+Thank you for attending our Draft Action Plan Workshop on September 29.
+Seventy of your neighbors reviewed our action plan priorities and helped define how we go from ideas to action.

 This past spring we teamed up with University of Washington graduate students, in partnership with the Seattle Department of Transportation (SDOT), to conduct a voluntary Health Impact Assessment (HIA) for the Delridge Corridor Project.
 This project is part of SDOT’s Multimodal Corridor Program, focusing on transforming major arterial roads and streets into safer and healthier public spaces.